tensorflow/tensorflow/tensorflow/contrib/session_bundle/README.md

 ## Python exporting code

 The [`Exporter`](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/session_bundle/exporter.py)
-class can be used to export a model in the above format from a Tensorflow python binary.
+class can be used to export a model in the above format from a TensorFlow python binary.

 ## C++ initialization code